The Rise of FitBit – Driving Baby Smart Tech

 An audio baby monitor lets you listen to your baby while they sleep in their bed and let you hear their noises like cries while minimising background noise.
 You can get these devices in analogue or digital versions.
 Some of these might even include the ability to play back white noise to soothe your baby.

 You can add video to a baby monitoring device to hear and see what is happening.
 With a small camera mounted onto a wall or bedside furniture you can watch as well as listen to then.
 Some models will include the ability to zoom or move the camera to see around the room.
 Others will also include night vision to see your baby when the room is dim or completely dark.

 There is quite a lot of debate amongst health professionals, parents and medical companies about the methods needed to prevent SIDS (Sudden Infant Death Syndrome).
 Literature shows that so called ‘SIDS’ devices, DO NOT reduce the incidence of SIDS.
 See Rednose’s article on it, here.
 Movement monitors have been designed to let parents know if the baby hasn’t moved for a certain period of time.
 Helping parents understand what is normal and abnormal motion for their baby.

 Today there are quite a few monitors that will connect to your wireless network that lets you use your computer, smartphone or tablet to be used as the receiver.
 You can watch the video on screen or even get notifications so you know what is happening with your baby

 A baby monitor that can work over an internet wireless network can let you view your baby while you are at work or out and about.

 Smartphone as Baby Monitor

 There have been quite a few apps created for iOS or Android that can turn your smartphone into a baby monitoring device.
 What some people will do is use an old smartphone and set it up as a camera and audio recording device that sends information to your new phone.

-Read our explanation of the pro’s and con’s of these technologies here.
+Read our explanation of the pro’s and con’s of smart phone baby monitors.